nodejs/node/doc/api/async_hooks.md

 function init(asyncId, type, triggerAsyncId, resource) { }

 // Before is called just before the resource's callback is called.
 It can be
-// called 0-N times for handles (e.g. TCPWrap), and will be called exactly 1
+// called 0-N times for handles (such as TCPWrap), and will be called exactly 1
-// time for requests (e.g. FSReqCallback).
-function before(asyncId) { }
+// time for requests (such as FSReqCallback). function before(asyncId) { }

 // After is called just after the resource's callback has finished.